top of page

 Tech How-to: Disassembly of a LaCie Rugged External Hard Drive

 In my experience with rotating through a couple dozen LaCie Rugged external hard drives over the past decade, I've found them to be very reliable.
 Of course, all drives will eventually fail, but the ports often go out on these particular drives first.
 More than once, I've been able to salvage data by removing the hard drive from the housing and plugging it into a drive dock.
 Here's how to take the Neil Poulton designed aluminum case apart...
 Before you begin, be sure to unplug any cables connected to the hard drive and to discharge all potential static built up on you/your clothing by touching a grounded, metal object that is not the hard drive.
-It seems like simple stuff but is really important.
+It seems like basic stuff but is really important.

 This set of instructions applies to any of the older LaCie Rugged series drives (USB 2.0/3.0/Firewire).
 Similar instructions apply to the newer generation of these rugged drives and can be found via the blog post link at the bottom of this page.
+The video version of that disassembly process can also be found down there.

 LaCie Rugged External Hard Drive, designed by Neil Poulton - photo by KilmerMedia